microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Python dockerfile in app](19-dockerfile.png)

 We technically didn’t need to use the **Remote – Containers: Add Development Container Configuration Files…** command- we could have created a .devcontainer folder and added a `devcontainer.json` and Dockerfile to it.
-The great part of the Remote – Containers extension is that it has configuration files setup for us so that we can simply call a command and save even more time.
+The great part of the Remote – Containers extension is that it has configuration files set up for us, so that we can use the command and save even more time.

 ### Opening the container